Catpointers is reader-supported. The links in this article will earn us a small commission, which we dedicate towards building a better website.

 3. Clean your tray with soap

 Frequent scooping and replacing dirty litter in a timely fashion will go a long way towards getting rid of foul odors, but over time the tray itself will still pick up smells.
-Stinky bits of old litter remain stuck to the bottom, especially near the bottom corners of the tray.
+Stinky bits of old litter remain stuck to the bottom, especially near the corners of the tray.
 The best way to counter this is by cleaning the entire tray with soap and warm water once a week.

 First, empty the entire tray, then place it in your sink or the shower.
 Add some warm water, then grab a sponge and start cleaning.
 A quick rub is not enough; make sure you wipe every nook and cranny clean.
 Your cat will thank you for it!

 4. Get a litter box that’s designed to counter odor

 Litter boxes come in many forms and shapes.
 While lavish designs may look great, they are not necessarily the best choice when it comes to countering smell.
 In fact, you are probably better off buying a litter box designed specifically for odor control.
 They may not look as pretty, but they certainly are much more efficient at trapping any unwanted smells inside.

 As the name suggests, a liner is a membrane designed to envelop the inner casing of your litter box.
 Once your litter is used up, simply pull the liner and its contents out of the tray and toss it into the trash like you would a normal trash bag.